cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

 ### Debug your suite

 You learned in a [previous section](./stored-game.md) how to launch your test in debug mode.
-It is still possible to do it when using a suite.
+It is still possible to do so when using a suite.
 The difference is that you launch it by right-clicking on the arrow left of the suite's runner `func TestCheckersKeeperTestSuite`:

 ![Suite runner with green button](/go_test_debug_suite.png)

-The new inconvenience is that you can only launch debug for all the suite's test methods, and not just a single one as it is possible with a simple test.
-For this reason, the case could be made that you could create more granular suites, for instance at least one test suite per file.
+Note that you can only launch debug for all of the suite's test methods, and not just a single one as is possible with a simple test.
+For this reason, the case could be made that you could create more granular suites.
+For example, one or more test suites per file.

 ## Next up

 You can skip ahead and see how you can integrate [foreign tokens](./wager-denom.md) via the use of IBC.
-Or take a look at the [next section](./gas-meter.md) to prevent spam and reward validators proportional to their effort in your checkers blockchain.
+Or, take a look at the [next section](./gas-meter.md) to prevent spam and reward validators in proportion to their effort in your checkers blockchain.